justmedusty/i386-XV6-Rework/README.md

 This is my rework of the x86 xv6 operating system.

 IMPORTANT NOTE: I add changes in many commits, and it may be broken between these implementations, if you are trying to run this yourself, reach out to me and I will let you know which commit to revert to in the case I am in the middle of implementing and debugging changes.
+Going forward I will mark commits as FUNCTIONAL if everything is working properly so you can find a commit that works if you wish to run it.

 Changes made so far: